TritonDataCenter/rfd/rfd/0071/README.md

  * `OptionalObjectAuthentication`

 We only provide two modes unlike S3 which provides three modes (`EncryptionOnly`, `AuthenticatedEncryption`, and `StrictAuthenticatedEncryption`). `EncryptionOnly` mode in S3 does not authenticate ciphertext at all, `AuthenticatedEncryption` authenticates ciphertext when it is possible with the operation being performed and `StrictAuthenticatedEncryption` always authenticates and will cause an exception to be thrown if the operation can't be performed with authentication.

+### Authentication with Non-AEAD Ciphers

+If a non-AEAD cipher is used, we calculate a HMAC value and append it to the end of the binary blob uploaded to Manta.
+We send it this way in order to avoid having to add it has a HTTP header as part of a separate operation.

 ### Key Management